stevencox/midori/README.md

   * This work lacks user input.
 Who the language is for and what they need will steer its functionality.
   * I'm persuaded Lark is a good direction for Python parsing but I need to read the docs properly.
   * This is a prototype.
-    * Sorting out the version issues with Lark for an easier setup/unboxing experience is first.
+    * Sorting out the version issues with Lark for an easier setup/unboxing experience.
     * Error handling is light.
 An exception hierarchy is in order.
     * Much more granular testing is needed.
   * Lots of possible directions.